mbhall88/TAC3_Report/manuscript.md

   position.
 - I have registered for the EMBL "Applying to postdoc positions" workshop (late-October) and am also waiting for the next "Grant Writing" workshop to become available.
+- Given I have a tight schedule for submission, that will really help me with learning to get comfortable with saying "no" to opportunities that are not directly relevant or helpful to getting my thesis done.

 [app-note]: https://academic.oup.com/bioinformatics/pages/instructions_for_authors#Types%20of%20Manuscript
 [bielefeld]: https://www.uni-bielefeld.de/(en)/ZiF/AG/2019/09-30-Stoye.html